jasonkuhrt/flo/functions/start.md

 ---
 {
-  "description": "Create worktree from branch or GitHub issue (shorthand for 'flo start')", "parametersPositional": [
+  "description": "Start work by creating a worktree from an issue or branch", "parametersPositional": [
     {
       "name": "issue-or-branch",